How News Images Move the Public

 Analysis

-The two images displayed in Figures 3 and 4 (in Appendix 2) can be considered difficult due to a number of reasons.
+The two images displayed in Figures 3 and 4 can be considered difficult due to a number of reasons.
 As stated by Brady and Hiltz (2017) in “The Archaeology of an Image”, photos reveal “historical and modern contexts” (p.
 65).
 Each of the chosen photos exhibits significant historical contexts.
 In the case of Figure 3, the photo shows Dachau survivors who have been freed from concentration camps.
 The men in the picture are emaciated and exhausted.
 Their appearance reveals the dehumanizing conditions of living to the contemporary viewer.
 In the case of Figure 4, the audience can observe a young Afghan girl in torn clothes who lives in a devastated country.

 Although the background of both photos has almost no details, it is possible to assume that the people from the images are deeply hurt.
 As stated by Finn (2009) in the chapter “Capturing the Criminal Image”, “photographs function both as representation and inscription” (p.
 28).
-Each of the two images serves as evidence to the fact that military conflicts and confrontation between nations and countries affect everyone despite their age, gender, or social status.
+Each of the two images serves as evidence to the fact that military conflicts and confrontations between nations and countries affect everyone despite their age, gender, or social status.

 The two pictures have been selected intentionally to exhibit the way contrasting images can carry a similar meaning.
-Figure 3 is a black and white photo.
-Some of the men in the picture are trying to smile because they are free from oppression and tortures (“Survivors in Dachau after liberation,” 1945).
+Figure 3 is a black-and-white photo.
+Some of the men in the picture are trying to smile because they are free from oppression and torture (“Survivors in Dachau after liberation,” 1945).
 However, they do not look into the camera lens so that the viewer can only be present at the moment without being able to share the atrocities that the men have undergone.
 The absence of bright colors, details, or accents assists in emphasizing the core of the photo, which is the meaning of human life.

 In contrast to Figure 3, Figure 4 is indeed rich in color.
 The distance, modality, and horizontal angle bring the eyes of the child to the forefront (McCurry, 1984).
 They are the main anchor of the image since the eyes reveal everything about the girl’s emotional and psychological state and the environment around her.
 The small pupils of the girl’s eyes capture tension while the intimate distance makes the viewer share the feelings of the child.
 Through the use of stylistic devices, the author of the portrait has allowed the audience to come into dialogue with the Afghan girl.